codio/site/source/docs/specifics/symfony.html.md

 1. `mv Symfony/{*,.*} ~/workspace` moves the contents of the Symfony folder down to the root folder (ignore warnings).
 1. Delete the now empty Symfont folder `rm -rf Symfony`

+##Method 2 - Use Composer to install Symfony

+1. `parts install php5 composer` from the Terminal to install PHP5 and Composer.
+1. `composer create-project symfony/framework-standard-edition` to tell Composer to install Symfony.
+1. 1. `mv Symfony/{*,.*} ~/workspace` moves the contents of the Symfony folder down to the root folder (ignore warnings).

-##Install PHP, Apache and MySQL
+##Install PHP, Composer, Apache and MySQL

-1. `parts install php5 mysql` which automatically installs PHP5+Apache and MySQL.
+1. `parts install php5 mysql composer` which automatically installs PHP5+Apache and MySQL.
+If you chose Method2 above then you only need choose `parts install mysql`.
 1. Later versions of the PHP installer may not install Apache, so you may need to manually run `parts install apache`.
 Once the installation is complete, type `parts list` and you will see whether Apache2 is automatically installed or not.
 1. Let's start up our services with `parts start apache2 mysql`
 1. Why not configure an autostart so you don't have to manually start each time you restart your project.
 Create a new file called `startup.sh` in the root of your project and copy and paste the following lines into it